F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Extend Proposition to Other Off-policy Algorithm

-Note that here we need to resample to calculate the unbias policy gradient so that we can't use the off-policy data directly.
+Note that we need to resample to calculate the unbias policy gradient so that we cannot use the off-policy data directly.
 We solve the above problem by importance sampling. \textbf{For off-policy data saved in experience replay buffer} we have

 combined \textbf{the gradient calculated by the data which is resampled by current policy}, we get the joint off-policy policy gradient associates with the actor part: